 Set dough ball on a silicone sheet (or a piece of plastic wrap “glued” to your counter with a swipe of water), form a log shape with the dough.
 Cut the log into 8 equal pieces.
 Roll each into a smooth ball of dough with your palms and set on the edge of your silicone sheet while you work.
 Cover with a clean kitchen towel if you are a slow worker so it won’t dry out.
 Heat a non-stick griddle to medium-high heat.
 The remaining 1 T. olive is for oiling the griddle.
 With your spatula, dot the griddle lightly between batches as you cook the breads, much as you do when making pancakes.

-I cook 2 flat breads at a time on my griddle (spans 2 stove burners).
+I cook 2 round flat breads (or 2 oblong one) on my griddle (spans 2 stove burners).
 Using your palms and fingers, press 1 ball of dough on your silicone sheet into a 5-5½” circle.
 Again, you can dust your hands with low-carb flour if need be, but I found it wasn’t necessary.
-Lifting the silicone sheet, tip the flat dough round onto your free hand and transfer to hot, oiled griddle (toward the back).
-Repeat for 2nd ball of dough on the front of the griddle.
-Brown them to a golden color on both sides.
-Remove to a serving platter and set near stove to keep warm while you cook the remaining 6 breads.
-Serve at once with butter, za’atar herb/oil mix, as a wrap or alongside your favorite Middle Eastern food.
+Lifting the silicone sheet, tip the flat dough round onto your free hand and transfer to hot, oiled griddle.
+Brown to a golden color on both sides.
+Remove to a serving platter and set near stove to keep warm while you cook the remaining sheets.
+Serve at once with butter, za’atar herb/oil mix or your favorite Middle Eastern foods.